Style and Appearance in Dropdown List

 }

-to the CssClass property to achieve the outline theme
+Use e-outline in the CssClass property to enable the outline theme.

 @using Syncfusion.Blazor.DropDowns;